-New neighbourhood centre facilities will be provided, including an improved local store fig. 3.5 Design with nature fig. 3.6 Create a legible public realm fig. 3.7 Promote local distinctiveness
+New neighbourhood centre facilities will be provided, including an improved local store a.
+3.5 Design with nature ig.
+3.6 Create a legible public realm

-$\label{thm:cover} \emph{Tree-cover north of Camp Road - mature trees are an integral part of the 1930s RAF establishment and buildings and roads must be planned to avoid disturbing them}$
+Tree cover north of Camp Road - mature trees are an integral part of the 1930s RAF establishment and buildings and roads must be planned to avoid disturbing them